 My middle name Uvae is a Edo name

-My fiancé shared with me three years ago that his father knew someone who has the same name as my middle name “Uvae” and that it is spelled the same exact way and that it’s a Edo name, and that this name can be found among the Edo people in Edo State, Benin, Nigeria, and that my name “Uvae” means something of the nature as a Chief title.
-However I never got around again to ask my fiancé or his father if my middle name Uvae means anything else.
+My now ex-fiancé shared with me back in 2014 I believe the year was, that his father knew someone who has the same name as my middle name “Uvae” and that it is spelled the same exact way and that it’s a Edo name, and that this name can be found among the Edo people in Edo State, Benin, Nigeria, and that my name “Uvae” means something of the nature as a Chief title.
+However I never got around again to ask my ex-fiancé or his father if my middle name Uvae means anything else.
 But I will do an update post at a later time, when I do find out further information on my middle name and first name.
 However I found it a privilege and honor and I was personally touch spiritually by the fact what he told me, and the fact that I have two West Afrikan names, which surely says to me that the Afrikan ancestresses and ancestors were nothing more than guiding “my maternal grandmother” as she wrote both of those names down, and that further more has me thinking possibly my ancestresses may be from the ethnic groups of the Edo or Yoruba people.
 Considering my maternal grandmother did not know what these names meant prior to naming me them as I pointed out earlier on regarding my first name Kolonta.
 Not to mention my first two names are very becoming of my personality, so that speaks volumes within itself and further confirming to me that I was suppose to have those names.
 I just wish my grandmother lived long enough for me to tell her this beautiful story about the names she gave me.
 Ase’ !

 The Edo people reside mostly in Edo State, Benin, Nigeria.